Skip to main content

 33 mentions Positive Neutral Negative

 The music in the game receives mixed reviews, with some players praising the soundtrack for enhancing the atmosphere and creating an engaging experience, while others find it repetitive and annoying.
-Many appreciate the cinematic quality of the music, noting its ability to complement the visuals and story, but some feel it lacks variety and can become tiresome.
-Overall, the soundtrack is seen as a significant aspect of the game's ambiance, though opinions on its effectiveness vary widely.
+Many appreciate the cinematic quality of the music, which complements the visuals and story, but some describe it as forgettable or overly cheesy.
+Overall, the soundtrack contributes positively to the game's ambiance, though opinions vary on its effectiveness and variety.

 • “I liked the story, the music, and the atmosphere.”